wulms/bidsconvertr_rtd/docs/source/index.rst

 * Microsoft 10 and Ubuntu 22.04 supported and tested.
     * MacOS: Not tested, but should work.
 Maybe you can try it out and contact me, if there are any issues.

 What the user needs to know to apply the BIDSconvertR
 ----------------------------------------------------------

+.. important:: What this is not:

+    A full-automated workflow, that does everything for you.
+You need to bring a minimum of background knowledge on files, folders and DICOMS, as described below.

 * What is a folder or file?
 Where is my data?
 * What is a folder, containing DICOMS?